Fundamentals

 - Any objects used by that object, either as part of creation or execution, must also be valid.

-The reserved values VK_NULL_HANDLE and NULL
+The reserved values VK_NULL_HANDLE and NULL can be used in place of

 valid non-dispatchable handles and dispatchable handles, respectively, when